prossm/gridblink/README.md

 ---

-*GridBlink is built on Reddit's Devvit platform, bringing interactive gaming experiences directly to your community.*
+*gridblink is built on Reddit's Devvit platform, bringing interactive gaming experiences directly to your community.*